 Obara Fureai Park (Toyota)

-This year’s Shikizakura Festival in autumn is scheduled to take place from mid November to the beginning of December but exact dates haven’t been announced yet.
+The 2023 Shikizakura Festival in autumn is scheduled to take place in November, from the 11th to the 30th.

 Obara Fureai Park (小原ふれあい公園)